 The Vice-President (Administration) and University Registrar may also determine that no action is required on a disclosure, for instance, where other processes are already in progress; where, due to the age or trivial nature of the matters disclosed, investigation is not warranted or possible; or where matters have already been investigated and determined.

-A key element of the management of disclosures is the protection of the discloser from detriment or reprisal resulting from making the PID.
+A key element of the management of disclosures is the protection of the discloser from detriment or reprisal resulting from making the public interest disclosure (PID).

-The Vice-President (Administration) and University Registrar will develop a protection plan, following consultation with the discloser.
+The Vice-President (Administration) and University Registrar will ensure a protection plan is developed, following consultation with the discloser.
 The protection plan may involve:

-- assessment of risks to the discloser and others associated with the disclosure, including potential consequences of any reprisal, taking account of input from the discloser
+- assessment of risks to the discloser and other persons associated with the disclosure, including potential consequences of any reprisal, taking account of input from the discloser

-- identification of protective measures proportionate and relevant to the risks of reprisal or detriment, including employee assistance and other support
+- identification and offer of protective measures proportionate and relevant to the risks of reprisal or detriment, including employee assistance and other support

 - processes for monitoring protective measures and addressing issues if required